jkamenik/systemd-dependencies/README.md

 Each example has a corresponding playbook and instructions.

+#### Add Config ####

+It is possible to add additional configs by adding <name>.conf files to /etc/systemd/system/<service>.service.d/.
+This makes it possible to provide some overrides without needing adjust the original service file.

+Configs added in this way are additive.
+This means that you cannot remove any values previously added.
+If you need this behavior then see the "Full Override" example.

+Note: some values are last-one wins, and others cannot be added to.
+In those cases a full override may be better.

+Install: `ansible-playbook -i inventory add-config.yml`

+Service:

+1. add-config

+Behaviors:

+1. The service description is overridden by `name.conf`
+1. A pre and post hook are added by `args.conf`

 ### Full Override

 This example shows how you can place a fully overridden service file in /etc/systemd/system.